 Open: Every day 9.30am-5pm (last entry 4pm).
 Underground tours 10am-3.30pm.

 Description: Museum devoted to all things mining-related, with plenty to see and do.

-MSE user Nicky Matcher says: "Really different, but a little difficult to find.
+Reviews: MSE user Nicky Matcher says: "Really different, but a little difficult to find.
 It's right at the end of an industrial estate, but well worth finding.
 Genuine ex-miners are your guides to a brilliant and authentic underground tour (not for small children or those with limited mobility).
 There are lots of supporting displays on the surface too."